Peterclark1996/s2ts/README.md

 npm run start
 ```

-1. While running, s2ts will look for any file updates to `.vts` files in your `/scripts` folder at `Counter-Strike Global Offensive/content/csgo_addons/<map-name>/scripts` and automatically compile then save them to `Counter-Strike Global Offensive/game/csgo_addons/<map-name>/scripts`.
+1. While running, s2ts will look for any file updates to `.vts` and `.ts` files in your `/scripts` folder at `Counter-Strike Global Offensive/content/csgo_addons/<map-name>/scripts` and automatically compile then save them to `Counter-Strike Global Offensive/game/csgo_addons/<map-name>/scripts`.

 2. In hammer, you need to add a point_script entity that references your script.
 It should have a `targetname` key to allow other entities to trigger public methods in the script.
 It should also have a `script` key that references your script file.
 ![point_script_example](point_script_example.png "Example of a point_script to load an example.vts script")